Online freelance writing is a great way to earn additional or full-time income, and you don’t even need to leave your home to do it.

 - Alternative Income Streams

-A freelancer writer can be tasked with completing a number of jobs.
+A freelance writer can be tasked with completing a number of jobs.
 The most common job is simple content writing.
-There are billions of websites out there and they all need content.
+There are are over a billion websites out there and they all need content.
 A freelance writer is often the one tasked with creating that content.

 Other jobs include: